dsfca/SEC/SECProject/README.md

 ### ObtainLocationReport(): in
 Validate user.

-Create a Listening array and store nonce for the Read request. return Report from DB.
+If using listening system - Create a Listening array and store nonce for the Read request. return Report from DB.